Healthy Homes Assessment Lyall Bay

 Insulation Lyall Bay

-Underfloor and ceiling insulation is required for all rent houses as of July 1st, 2019.
-Property managers and landlords should ensure that the insulation is in line with standards that are in line with the latest standard.
-In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.
+The insulation of the ceiling and underfloor is required in all rental houses from 1 July 2019.
+Property managers and landlords must ensure that the insulation meets this new standard.
+In some instances, an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.

-A well-insulated house can help control condensation and reduce the chances of mould and dampness and it will make it easier to allow the household to hold the heat.
+A well-insulated house will reduce the risk of condensation and reduce the chances of dampness and mould, and it will make it easier for the house to hold heat.

 Insulation requirements to meet the R-values for your area

-The "R" stands for thermal resistance, and it is a measurement of how well insulation resists heat flow.
-The more R-value is higher, the better the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3